 First Violation: When the Chemical Health Committee confirms, following an opportunity for the student to be heard, that a violation has occurred, the student will either lose eligibility for the next 50% of consecutive athletic/club/extracurricular events in which the student is a participant. (e.g., student in violation right before first game of 20 game basketball season...student will miss 10 games) or will lose eligibility for the next 25% of consecutive athletic/club/extracurricular events in which the student is a participant and will enroll in the DART program offered by the Weymouth Police Department.
 The possibility of dismissal from the team or club is also at the discretion of the principal/advisor/coach.
 This information will be shared with the student and parent/guardian at a Chemical Health Violation meeting, facilitated by the Athletic Director and School Administration.
-The student must participate in and complete an approved chemical dependency program or treatment program at his/her personal expense to be considered for reinstatement to the team or club.
 The 50% or 25% will carry over to the next athletic/club/extracurricular activity in which the student will be involved.
 It is recommended that the student be allowed to remain at the activity/practice for the purpose of rehabilitation.

-Second Violation: When the Chemical Health Committee confirms, following an opportunity for the student to be heard, that a violation has occurred during the same calendar year, the student shall be dismissed from the team, club, or extracurricular activity.
-The student will not be able to participate in any club, athletic team or any other extracurricular activity for one full school year lose eligibility for the next consecutive interscholastic contests (regular season and tournament) totallying 60% of all interscholastic contests in that sport.
-The student must enroll in an approved chemical dependency program or treatment program at his/her personal expense to be considered for reinstatement to the team or club.
+Second Violation: When the Chemical Health Committee confirms, following an opportunity for the student to be heard, that a violation has occurred during the same calendar year, the student shall lose eligibility for the next consecutive interscholastic contests (regular season and tournament) totaling 60% of all interscholastic contests in that sport.
+The student must enroll in DART to be considered for reinstatement to the team or club.
 The possibility of dismissal from the team or club is also at the discretion of the principal/advisor/coach.
 This information will be shared with the student and parent/guardian at a Chemical Health Violation meeting, facilitated by the Athletic Director and School Administration.
 It is recommended that the student be allowed to remain at the activity/practice for the purpose of rehabilitation.

-\In every case of a Chemical Health Violation, the Hearing Committee has jurisdiction to impose a greater penalty based on the findings presented at the hearing.
+In every case of a Chemical Health Violation, the Hearing Committee has jurisdiction to impose a greater penalty based on the findings presented at the hearing.